grumps/claude-dotfiles/commands/commit.md

 ### 3. Apply Commit Standards

-Reference `skills/commits/SKILL.md` for:

-- Conventional Commits format
-- Type and scope guidelines
-- Subject line rules
-- Body and footer conventions
-- Examples
+Reference the commits skill for Conventional Commits format, guidelines, and examples:

+@../skills/commits/SKILL.md

 ### 4. Generate Commit Message

-Use the template from `prompts/commit.md`.
+Use the template from:

+@../prompts/commit.md

 Structure: